mauritssilvis/darts/cli/java/README.md

 Therefore, these checkouts are not shown.

 Secondly, you can find *all* checkouts for a fixed number of darts.
-To that end, specify the number of darts and use the `-m` or `--throw-mode` option to change the throw mode from the default `optimal` to `fixed`.
+To that end, specify the number of darts and change the `-m` or `--throw-mode` option.
+The throw mode supports two values:

+- `optimal` for finding optimal checkouts (default);
+- `fixed` for finding all checkouts for a given number of throws.

+Here, `fixed` is needed.
 For example:

 ```shell